UNCLASSIFIED (U)

 b.
 (U) Confirming Bona Fide Application for Asylum:

-(1) (U) If a visa applicant who would otherwise be ineligible for a visa under INA 212(a)(9)(B) claims the benefit of the bona fide asylum exception, you should first determine whether the applicant engaged in unauthorized employment while the asylum claim was pending, and if any part of such employment occurred on or after April 1, 1997.
+(1) (U) If a visa applicant who would otherwise be ineligible for a visa under INA 212(a)(9)(B) claims the benefit of the bona fide asylum exception, first determine whether the applicant engaged in unauthorized employment while the asylum claim was pending, and if any part of such employment occurred on or after April 1, 1997.
 See paragraph c below.
-If so, the applicant would not be eligible for the bona fide asylum exception, and they should be refused under INA 212(a)(9)(B).
+If so, the applicant would not be eligible for the bona fide asylum exception, and should be refused under INA 212(a)(9)(B).
 If the applicant did not engage in authorized employment, it will then be necessary to determine whether DHS determines the asylum claim was not “bona fide.”

 (2) Unavailable